 The hospital will normally arrange for a nurse to call on patients discharged early who require home nursing

 We also have a Community Matron to facilitate and improve the care of our housebound patients.

-- Weekly clinics are held at the surgery
+- Prenatal and Antenatal clinic are held weekly at the surgery

 - Community midwives are involved in providing maternity services and will be present at our ante-natal clinics

 - They offer support and advice and maintain contact between the hospital and community services

 - We have practice-based counsellors who hold weekly counselling sessions at the surgery.